mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox-original.md

 options: BehaviorSubject<{ displayName: string; id: string }[]> = new BehaviorSubject(this._options);
 options$ = this.options.asObservable();
-// example of storing value locally in the component; value may also be stored in higher level state
-comboboxValue: BehaviorSubject<string> = new BehaviorSubject('');
-comboboxValue$ = this.comboboxValue.asObservable();

 onTyping(value: string): void {
   const filteredOptions = this._options.filter((option) =>